synaptics-astra/doc/yocto.rst

 Yocto reference guides, please refer to the official `Yocto Documentation <https://docs.yoctoproject.org/>`_.

-This BSP works with the Yocto Kirkstone release and provides support for the following machines, distributions and images:
+This BSP works with the Yocto Scarthgap release and provides support for the following machines, distributions and images:

 .. table:: Supported machines, distributions and images